 Research & Teaching: Green has been a researcher at the Religion, Culture, and Family Project at the University of Chicago, the Park Ridge Center for the Study of Health, Faith, and Ethics in Chicago, and the Center for the Study of Law and Religion at Emory University.
 At the CSLR she directed research on Africa and Europe for the “Law, Religion, and Human Rights” project and was the principal investigator and blog and website editor for the project on “Sharia, Family, and Democracy: Religious Norms and Family Law in Pluralistic Democratic States.”
 During the 2010-2011 academic year, she was a visiting research fellow at the Kroc Institute for International Peace Studies at the University of Notre Dame, conducting research on “Religion, Rights, and Recognition of Identity.”
 She has taught at DePaul University, Harvard Divinity School, and the Candler School of Theology.

-Current Projects: Green is currently a senior editor at the Center for the Study of Law and Religion, a general co-editor and special editor for the Journal of Law and Religion, editor and publications manager for the African Consortium for Law and Religion Studies (ACLARS) and academic consultant and social media editor for the Commonwealth Initiative on Freedom of Religion or Belief (CIFoRB).
-She blogs at Cakewalks and Climbingwalls.
+Current Projects: Green is currently a senior fellow at the Center for the Study of Law and Religion, where she is special content editor and a general co-editor at the Journal of Law and Religion, and a solicitations editor at the newly launched Canopy Forum digital journal.
+Green is also editor and publications manager for the African Consortium for Law and Religion Studies (ACLARS) and served from 2016-2018 academic consultant and social media editor for the Commonwealth Initiative on Freedom of Religion or Belief (CIFoRB).

 JUST PUBLISHED!!!
 “Natural Law, Human Rights, and ‘Unalienable Rights’” (edited essay series) Canopy Forum/Center for the Study of Law and Religion, January 2020.